Skip to main content

 High-performance inference engine for the Moondream vision-language model.

-Kestrel provides async, micro-batched serving with streaming support, paged KV caching, and optimized CUDA kernels.
+Kestrel provides async, micro-batched inference with streaming support, paged KV caching, and optimized CUDA and Metal kernels.
 It's designed for production deployments where throughput and latency matter.

 Features